 Sponsoring a Child is one of the most worthwhile things that can be done for Spiti children of deprived families.
-Your donations change the lives of these young people, paying for clothes, school fees, books and transport.
+Your donations have changed the lives of these young people, paying for clothes, school fees, books and transport.

 The Craft Centre was set up in 1997 to provide the women of the Valley an opportunity to earn their own income, through providing a commercial outlet for the traditional knitted and woven crafts of the area.

-The Community Centre will provide a focal point for social and cultural life in Kaza, as well as providing a location for health services.
-Once completed, the centre will include a hall, and kitchen as well as a craft centre & a library.
+The Community Centre provides a focal point for social & cultural life in Kaza, & providing a location for health services.
+It includes a hall, kitchen, a craft centre & a library.
 Simple accommodation upstairs for home-stays which provides income to be self-sustaining.

 The Mission Hospital completed in 1995.
 It deals with many illnesses that are endemic in the region.
 It is fully used during the summer months with doctors from Manali & visiting doctors from overseas continuing to support & provide medical help for the community.

 Mane Village School building started in 2002 and was completed in 2005.
 There was no road to the village and all materials had to be brought in by donkey.
 The plan included five classrooms, a staff room, and a library dedicated to Natalie Pyke who sent over 60 boxes of books to the school.

 Volunteers in the UK have knitted more than 3 sweaters for each child in the valley.